omer-go/docx-parser-converter/README.md

 ### Unsupported Components

-- **Images**: Parsing and extraction of images embedded within the document.
 - **Headers and Footers**: Parsing of headers and footers content.
 - **Footnotes and Endnotes**: Handling footnotes and endnotes within the document.
 - **Comments**: Extraction and handling of comments.